barionleg/cesium.wiki.gs/Ocean-Details.md

 Implementation ideas for rendering the ocean.

-* Implement by creating a material with [Fabric](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Fabric).
+* Fresnel - reflection and refraction depend on the view angle.
-* Use a specular map so we know what is water and what is land.
-Let's not worry about the resolution for the moment.
-Coastlines will look bad.
-Also use the specular map so when water is near land,
+* Use specular map so when water is near land,
    * it flows differently
    * it is shallower and therefore animates and renders differently.

+## Done

+* _Done:_ Implement by creating a material with [Fabric](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Fabric).
-* We have noise functions to animate the water.
+* _Done:_ We have noise functions to animate the water.
 Check the reference help for our GLSL built-ins.
-* Fresnel - reflection and refraction depend on the view angle.
-* WebGL Demos
-   * WebGL Terrain, Ocean, Fog: [demo](http://29a.ch/sandbox/2012/terrain/), [blog post](http://29a.ch/2012/7/19/webgl-terrain-rendering-water-fog)
-   * WebGL GPU Landscaping and Erosion: [demo](http://codeflow.org/webgl/craftscape/), [blog post](http://codeflow.org/entries/2011/nov/10/webgl-gpu-landscaping-and-erosion/)
+* _Done:_ Use a specular map so we know what is water and what is land.
+Let's not worry about the resolution for the moment.
+Coastlines will look bad.

 ## Resources